bmsohwinc/my-cp/notes.md

     - When array is already sorted, it could be a clue for O(n) solutions
     - We can directly give a O(n logn) solution, but there could be a better one
     - Another here was on searching Majority element.
 I had a O(n logn) solution, but using [Boyer-Moore voting algo](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_majority_vote_algorithm) it can be done in O(n)
+        - But can work only when majority element has count more than `floor(n / 2)`
     - check: link7

 ## Problem links